Wout Wijsmans: Biography

 In 2015, he returned to Noliko Maaseik wanting to win the championship again.
 At the end of the season he announced his retirement, his goal not reached.
 But in the following season he had to play again due to injuries from several players.
 He retired after that season with only one prize won, the belgian supercup.
-He became technical director of Noliko Maaseik.
+He became the technical director of Noliko Maaseik.